kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

-The dependency container is the core of the Kora framework and is responsible for building the dependency graph, validating them, injecting and then parallel initialization.
+The dependency container is the core of the Kora framework and is responsible for building the dependency container, validating them, injecting and then parallel initialization.

 The work of the container in Kora is divided into two parts: what is done at runtime and what is done at compile time.